necromuralist/rf_explorer_documentation/_sources/rfexplorer/rfe_sweep_data.rst.txt

    RFESweepData.Dump
    RFESweepData.SaveFileCSV

-.. note:: When the :class:`RFESweepData` is instantiated it sets a :classmethod:`datetime.datetime.now` value in an attribute named ``self.m_Time`` which might be useful when constructing your own CSV.
+.. note:: When the :class:`RFESweepData` is instantiated it sets a :meth:`datetime.datetime.now` value in an attribute named ``self.m_Time`` which might be useful when constructing your own CSV.
+Or use :attr:`RFESweepData.CaptureTime` which is the same thing.